daviedow/yellowcake/content/infoPages/default.md

   description: test meta description
   title: Info
 ---
 ## This is the DefaultPage template

-Paragraphs are separated by a blank line.

 The second paragraph.
-This is placeholder text that our web designers put here to make sure words appear properly on your website. _Italic_, **bold**, and `monospace`.
+This is placeholder text that our web designers put here to make sure words appear properly on your website. *Italic*, **bold**, and `monospace`.

 ### Unordered lists:

-- this one
+* this one
-- that one
+* that one
-- the other one
+* the other one

 ### Ordered lists:

 1. first item
-1.  second item
+2. second item
-1.  third item
+3. third item

 > Block quotes are written like so.
 >